Iraqi invasion of Kuwait: Iraq–United States correspondence

 The American ambassador declared to her Iraqi interlocutor that Washington, "inspired by the friendship and not by confrontation, does not have an opinion" on the disagreement between Kuwait and Iraq, stating "we have no opinion on the Arab–Arab conflicts".
 Glaspie also indicated to Saddam Hussein that the United States did not intend "to start an economic war against Iraq".
 These statements may have caused Saddam to believe he had received a diplomatic green light from the United States to invade Kuwait.
 Saddam and Glaspie later disputed what was said in this meeting.
 Saddam published a transcript but Glaspie disputed its accuracy before the Senate Foreign Relations Committee in March 1991.
-(In 2011 a WikiLeaks release of a cable, sent by the US embassy in Iraq after Glaspie's meeting with Saddam, finally offered a documentary view of her perception of the meeting.)
-In addition, one week before the invasion, the Assistant Secretary of State, John Kelly, told the US congress that the US had no treaty obligations to defend Kuwait.

 According to Richard E. Rubenstein, Glaspie was later asked by British journalists why she had said that, her response was "we didn't think he would go that far" meaning invade and annex the whole country.
 Although no follow-up question was asked, it can be inferred that what the U.S. government thought in July 1990 was that Saddam Hussein was only interested in pressuring Kuwait into debt forgiveness and to lower oil production.